 Where To Eat

 Knowing where to eat in Soweto shouldn’t be a challenge at all.
 Here, you will find traditional meals that display true township culture.
 From the famous shisa nyama, buffets, soul food, kota’s to even sidewalk street vendors selling everything from tripe, to the famous “inyama yenhlokho” (pig and cow heads… it’s not as bad as it sounds), you’ll basically get a gourmet meal around every corner to tantalise your tastebuds.
 And do not forget the traditional beer, “umqombothi” too.
-Here are some Top African Cuisine Restaurants that are a must try when you’re in the neighbourhood.
+Don’t forget the traditional beer, “umqombothi.“ Here is our Culinary Guide To Soweto’s Best Restaurants for all you newcomers.

 What To Do